anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you learn, teach.
-When you get, give.
+Quote: Whoever is happy will make others happy, too.

-By: Maya Angelou
+By: Mark Twain